 - Two examiners are invited by the SBMS Honours Committee to assess the research proposal and research report.
 Their feedback will be made available to the students, although examiners have the option of remaining anonymous.
-If appropriate, examiners may be from another department or institution. - Seminars are examined by two members of the SBMS Honours Committee or appropriate proxies. - Templates of marking sheets used by examiners for the assessment of items of work can be found in the learning resources section of the Blackboard site.
+If appropriate, examiners may be from another department or institution. - Research proposal seminars will be examined by a supervisor of the students presenting within that session.
+Each supervisor will examine all speakers within that session.
+A suitable proxy can be recruited provided they have > 3 years post-PhD research experience. - Final research seminars are examined by two members of the SBMS Honours Committee. - Templates of marking sheets used by examiners for the assessment of items of work can be found in the learning resources section of the Blackboard site.